JanRudert/body-measurement-api/README.md

 ## Continuous Deployment

 On every push on branch `master` the application will be built and tested on [travis] (https://travis-ci.org/JanRudert/body-measurement-api/builds).
-If the build succeeds, it will be deployed to heroku and will be public available at [heroku] ().
+If the build succeeds, it will be deployed to heroku and will be public available at [http://body-measurement-api.herokuapp.com/].

 # Persistence